Education researchers and practitioners are rapidly bringing forth powerful new ideas to help students perform better in school and on tests.

 - The Complexity of Greatness: Beyond Talent or Practice - A variety of perspectives and the most cutting-edge research on genes, talent, expertise, practice, creativity, savants, passion, and persistence. – by Scott Barry Kaufman

-While hard work is important, the difference between more successful vs. less successful students and young professionals can often be explained by the use of strategies to reach specific goals.
+While having the right mindset and being persistent and gritty is important, the difference between more successful vs. less successful students and young professionals can often be explained by the use of clear strategies to reach specific goals.
 Successful students go about their academic life strategically.

 - How to Be a High School Superstar: A Revolutionary Plan to Get into College by Standing Out (Without Burning Out)– Cal Newport